ReDI-School/html-css-berlin-2020-fall/lesson4/index.md

 HTML tags are element names surrounded by angle brackets: `<tagname>content goes here...</tagname>`

 - HTML tags normally come in pairs like `<p>` and `</p>`
--   The first tag in a pair is the start tag, the second tag is the end tag
+- The first tag in a pair is the _start tag_, the second tag is the _end tag_
 - The end tag is written like the start tag, but with a forward slash inserted before the tag name
--   **Tip**: The start tag is also called the opening tag, and the end tag is called the closing tag.
+- **Tip**: The start tag is also called the _opening tag_, and the end tag is called the _closing tag_

 ## HTML page structure